raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 ### Backup the database

 If the database gets corrupted and you don't have a backup, you will have to resync it from scratch, which takes several days.
 This is why we recommend to make backups of the database once in a while, on an external drive.
 Like this, if something happens, you'll only have to resync since the date of your latest backup.
-Before doing the backup, remember to stop Fulcrum with `sudo systemctl stop fulcrum`
+Before doing the backup, remember to stop Fulcrum doing `"sudo systemctl stop fulcrum"`.

 ## For the future: Fulcrum upgrade